Nelly: 2011–2014: M.O. and The Next: Fame Is at Your Doorstep

 In June 2011, Pitbull released a song off the deluxe version of the album Planet Pit featuring Nelly titled "My Kinda Girl".

-In December 2011, Nelly released his first ever official solo mixtape, entitled O.E.MO, which stands for "On Everything MO".
+In December 2011, he released his first solo mixtape, entitled O.E.MO, which stands for "On Everything MO".
 The mixtape features guest appearances from T.I., 2 Chainz, Bei Maejor, St. Lunatics and more.

 In August 2012, Nelly became a coach on The CW's The Next: Fame Is at Your Doorstep along with Gloria Estefan, John Rich and Joe Jonas.
 Nelly released his second mixtape, entitled Scorpio Season, on November 2, 2012.

-In February 2013, Nelly released "Hey Porsche", the lead single from his seventh studio album M.O.
+In February 2013, he released "Hey Porsche", the lead single from his seventh studio album M.O.
 The song peaked at number 42 on the Billboard Hot 100 and hit the top ten in Australia, Ireland, New Zealand and the United Kingdom.
-In April 2013, a remix of "Cruise", the breakthrough single of country music duo Florida Georgia Line, featuring Nelly, was released.
-Nelly's next single "Get Like Me" featuring Nicki Minaj and Pharrell was released on iTunes on July 2, 2013.
+In April 2013, a remix of "Cruise", the breakthrough single of country music duo Florida Georgia Line featuring Nelly, was released.
+In July 2013, his single "Get Like Me" featuring Nicki Minaj and Pharrell Williams was released on iTunes.

-The album M.O. was released on September 30, 2013, by Republic Records.
+Nelly's album M.O. was released on September 30, 2013, by Republic Records.

 2014–present: Television series and Heartland

 From 2014 to 2015, Nelly starred in the reality TV show Nellyville, which ran for two seasons.
-The series aired on BET and is about Nelly's music and acting career and raising his four children.

-On August 6, 2015, Nelly premiered the single "The Fix", which was released on his own label, "RECORDS".
-In an interview with Big Boy, Nelly stated that there may or may not be a new album following his new music.
+The BET series is about Nelly's career in music and acting.
+His four children are featured, two biological, the other two from his late sister.
+On August 6, 2015, he premiered the single "The Fix", which was released on his own label, "RECORDS".
+In an interview with Big Boy, Nelly said that there may or may not be a new album related to The Fix.

 As of 2018, Nelly is signed to Columbia Records.

 In 2020, he released the song "Lil Bit", a collaboration with Florida Georgia Line from his "country-influenced" album titled Heartland.
 He also joined country singers Kane Brown and Brett Kissel for remixes of their songs, "Cool Again" and "She Drives Me Crazy".
+In February 2024, Nelly was featured on the Jermaine Dupri single "This Lil' Game We Play", featuring Ashanti and Juicy J.

+In August 2024, it was revealed that Nelly was now frequently performing at the Hollywood Casino and Hotel in Maryland Heights, Missouri.
+In January 2025, it was announced that Nelly would have a residency at Zouk Nightclub in Resorts World Las Vegas, with dates running through the end of August 2025.
+The same month, he performed at Donald Trump's Liberty Inaugural Ball to commemorate his second inauguration.